MatthijsKamstra/haxephp/11mysql/example.md

 	cnx.close();

 ```
-The function `createRandomUser()` does exactly what you would expect, if you really want to know, check the source code.
+The function `createRandomUser()` does what you would expect, if you want to know, check the source code.

 So a user!
 We have used a typedef before, this looks very similar.